What is faculty development?

 The courses will be red as the online course facility does not directly feed into the WIRED system.
-To remedy this you must send copies of your online certificates to Paul Andrews in the Postgraduate Medical Centre so that the information can be loaded onto the WIRED system.
+To remedy this you must send copies of your online certificates to Paul Andrews, Deputy Medical Education Manager in the Education Centre so that the information can be loaded onto the WIRED system.

 Are these supervisor courses mandatory?

 The courses are mandatory for all consultants that have educational and clincal supervisor duties.
 The courses are non-mandatory for consultants that do not have educational or clinical supervisor responsibilities.

 How do I fill out my professional development portfolio?